shanto268/lfl_fridge_monitoring/README.md

-# BlueFors Data Logger and Monitor
+# LFL Fridge Data Feeding System

-This project monitors a BlueFors dilution refrigerator, logging data to a Firebase Realtime Database.
+This repository contains the code needed to push dilution fridge system data for both BlueFors and Oxford Systems to a Firebase Realtime Database

 ## Features